 Those who disagree with these types of searches say it prevents property owners from challenging a search warrant.
 When someone has notice that their home or business is going to be searched, they can challenge the warrant in court before the search ever occurs.
 Without the advanced notice, however, they have no legal remedy for stopping what they believe is an unlawful search.

 As with wiretaps and physical searches, the sneak and peek search authorized by the Patriot Act is applicable whether the case involves an intelligence investigation or a criminal case.

 The Patriot Act in Criminal Cases

 Although the Patriot Act was passed as a response to a terrorist attack, the police and investigators have used it in investigations involving criminal cases with ordinary American citizens.
 In other words, the defendants caught up on those cases were not engaged in any kind of terrorist plot against the United States.

 Using the Patriot Act, investigators have been able to get access to the computer metadata of Americans, which means they can trace a person’s internet use, including their bank records, emails, online purchases, and other forms of internet communication.

 The Patriot Act is a complicated subject, and it can be difficult to understand all the nuances involved in the law.
-If you believe investigators acted unlawfully while searching your property or gathering evidence in your case, it’s important to speak to a knowledgeable federal criminal defense attorney at the Law Office of Broden & Mickelsen located in Dallas.
+If you believe investigators acted unlawfully while searching your property or gathering evidence in your case, it’s important to speak to a knowledgeable federal criminal defense attorney at the Broden & Mickelsen, LLP located in Dallas.